 One person explain to the others: "a 'loyalty conflict' occurs when two

 people each want a third person to choose and support them over the other.

-They can create a lot of stress, unless all three people know how to manage
+These conflicts can create a lot of stress, unless all three people know how to manage

 them.
 Let's do a brief role play, and then see what we learn."

 Everyone stand up.
 Ask who wants to be in the middle ("M"), or appoint